 Step 2: Buy through a rebate site

-Now, in some cases, you could save 10 percent by simply using a discounted gift card for every purchase.
-However, we want to save you more.
-So on to Step 2 we go.
+When you’re saving 10 percent by using a discounted gift card for every purchase, we want to tell you how to save even more.

-If you’re buying online, make your purchase through a rebate site.
-These sites can often offer another 3 or 4 percent off your purchase.
-You’ll pay the full amount upfront but receive the discount back in the form of a rebate.
+If you’re buying online, make your purchase through a rebate or “cash-back” site.
+These sites often offer an additional 3 or 4 percent off your purchase.
+You’ll pay the full amount when you buy, but receive the discount back in the form of a rebate.

-These are some of the popular rebate sites:
+These are some of the most popular rebate sites:

-Before shopping, take the time to check out the store availability and terms at rebate sites.
-Some sites send checks automatically every few months while others require you to request a payment once you hit a minimum amount in your account.
-In addition, participating retailers and rebate amounts can vary between sites.
+Before shopping, check out the store availability and terms at the rebate sites.
+Some sites send checks automatically every few months, while others require you to request a payment once you hit a minimum amount in your account.
+Participating retailers and rebate amounts vary among sites.

-We’ve got a whole article about rebate sites, so be sure to read that as well.
+We’ve got a whole article about rebate sites, so be sure to read that next.

 Step 3: Use a cash-back credit card

-The final step to saving 10 percent or more is to use your cash-back or rewards credit card.
+The final step to saving 10 percent or more is to use a great cash-back or rewards credit card.

-Depending on the card, you could save anywhere from 1 to 5 percent on your purchase.
-As with rebate sites, you’ll pay the full price upfront but receive the cash back as a rebate or statement credit.
+Depending on the card and what you’re buying, you could save anywhere from 1 to 5 percent on your purchase.
+As with rebate sites, you’ll pay the full price at purchase but receive the cash back as a rebate or statement credit.

-Of course, using your credit card comes with the caveat that you must pay off your balance when the bill arrives.
-Paying interest on a credit card is a sure way to negate your savings.
+Of course, using a credit card comes with the caveat that you must pay off your balance when the bill arrives.
+Paying interest on a credit card is a sure-fire way to negate your savings.